xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

-[Should we say something about coding vs programming here?]
+[Should we say something about coding vs programming here? -JS] [I don't have strong feelings about the distinction.
+Up to you. -DT]

 ## 1 Critical Computing in the Humanities, Core Principles